ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 Our backup command became long and complex after applying all improvements.
 Therefore, you should store it somewhere.
 Otherwise, you have to type the command in the terminal window each time.
 Typing is a bad idea because you can make a mistake or forget something.

 Bash has an option to store frequently used commands.
 The history file saves everything you executed in the terminal.
-It is unique for each user and has the `~ / .bash_history` path.
+The file is unique for each user and has the `~ / .bash_history` path.
 When you press the Ctrl+R keystroke in the terminal window, Bash calls the quick search over the history.
 You can quickly find the required command there.

 Can you store the backup command permanently in the history file?
 This solution seems to be reliable and convenient.
 Please do not jump to conclusions.
 Let's take a look at its possible problems.